kyleoettle/blog/blog/2023-11-04-async-void.md

 }
 ```

-When calling the endpoint above, the demoValues get returned by the controller as expected.
+When calling the `GetTask` endpoint, the demoValues get returned by the controller as expected.

 ![child-in-parent](/img/blog-images/async-void/async-task.png)

-But in my api's logs we could see the log from our TaskScheduler.UnobservedTaskException handler.
+But in the console output we could see the log from the TaskScheduler.UnobservedTaskException handler.
+Without the UnobservedTaskException handler we would never have known about the exception in the Task.

 ![child-in-parent](/img/blog-images/async-void/async-task-error.png)